Cyber Insurance: How We Got Here and Where We’re Headed

-In addition, writing these insurance policies usually did not include first-party coverage.
-In the mid-2000s, these policies evolved in response to cyber threats to include some first party coverages.
+In addition, writing a cyber risk insurance policy usually did not include first-party coverage.
+In the mid-2000s, these policies evolved in response to cyber threats to include some first-party coverages.
 Updated policies began to cover things like:

 - Cyber Business Interruption